Sameh Seif El-Yazal

-Major General Sameh Saif Al-Yazl with Ayman Wahdan, 2012.
+Major General Sameh Seif El-Yazal with Ayman Wahdan, 2012.

 Sameh Seif El-Yazal (1946 – 4 April 2016) was an Egyptian military officer and politician.
 He was elected to the Egyptian House of Representatives in 2015.

 Career

-El-Yazal graduated from Egyptian military Academy in 1965.
-He fought in several wars including the War of Attrition, Six-Day War and the 6 October War.
-He was an officer in the Egypt's Republican Guard, Military Intelligence and then Egyptian General Intelligence Service.
-He served as minister plenipotentiary at Egyptian embassies in North Korea and United Kingdom.
-After leaving military service, he went into business and became chairman of G4S Secure Solutions Egypt, a subsidiary of London-based multinational security service G4S and later chairman of British Egyptian Business Association until 2014 when he joined active politics.
+El-Yazal fought in several wars including "the Six-Day War, the War of Attrition and the 6 October War".
+He was an officer in Egypt's Republican Guard, Military Intelligence and the General Intelligence Service.

-In the build-up to 2011 revolution, El-Yazal was a frequent guest on media talk shows and newspapers as a national security expert where he analysed issues and classified information including the secret plans of then Field Marshal Abdel-Fattah El-Sisi to run for president after the revolution which he did and won.
-In December 2014, El-Yazal declared his intention to run for a parliamentary seat.
-Months later he became the coordinator of pro El-Sisi political coalition – For the Love of Egypt (since renamed Support Egypt) accused of being backed by state security institutions.
-El-Yazal denied this allegation but after the coalition's victory in the parliamentary election in which it won 120 seats, El-Yazal publicly declared that the For the Love of Egypt coalition would be an arm of president El-Sisi in the parliament.
-He won his own election to the House of Representatives and became the leader of the largest interest group in the house until his death on 4 April 2016 from cancer.
+El-Yazal was a frequent guest on media talk shows as a national security expert where he analysed issues, including during the rule of the Supreme Council of the Armed Forces following the overthrow of Hosni Mubarak in 2011, as well as following the "ouster" of former president Mohamed Morsi in 2013.
+He became the coordinator of an electoral alliance, called For the Love of Egypt, which was reportedly backed by the state.
+El-Yazal denied this allegation but after the coalition's victory in the parliamentary election in which it won 120 seats, El-Yazal publicly declared that the For the Love of Egypt coalition would be an arm of president Abdel Fattah el-Sisi in the parliament.
+He won his own election to the House of Representatives and became the leader of the majority bloc in parliament, which was known as Egypt's Support coalition, until his death on 4 April 2016 from cancer.